 \subsection{Implementation with Practical User Devices}

 The previous simulation examples have considered point-to-point MIMO scenarios with equal-sized arrays at the transmitter and receiver; that is, $\alpha=\gamma=0.5$ using the antenna spacing definitions in \eqref{eq_decompose1} and \eqref{eq_decompose2}.
 This approach minimizes the total aperture area and is attractive for fixed wireless links.
 However, when it comes to serving user devices, it is common that the base station array is significantly larger in size than the device.
 By utilizing the parameters $\alpha$ and $\gamma$, we have the flexibility to tailor the antenna spacing in each array, while maintaining the maximum MIMO capacity.
-This flexibility enables us to configure the antenna elements in the transmit array (base station) to be sparse and concurrently achieve a receiver array (device) with relatively small antenna spacing.
+This flexibility enables us to configure the antenna elements in the transmitter array (base station) to be sparse and concurrently achieve a receiver array (device) with relatively small antenna spacing.

-Let us now consider a concrete numerical example where the base station and device are $d=50$ meters apart.
-Each antenna USA consists of 128 antenna elements (i.e., $M_{\rm h}=M_{\rm v}=8$) with equal vertical and horizontal spacings ($\alpha=\gamma$) and $W=\lambda/2$.
-When we set $\alpha=0.5$, we can attain a capacity of $3.2$ Tbps at the carrier frequency $100$ GHz with $B=3$ GHz and with transmit power of 1 W per antenna element.
-However, to make the device more attractive we can select $\alpha = 0.01$, which makes the area of the receiver array equal to $0.0369$ m$^2$.
+Let us now consider a concrete numerical example where the base station and device are $d=70$ meters apart.
+Each USA consists of 128 antenna elements (i.e., $M_{\rm h}=M_{\rm v}=8$) with equal vertical and horizontal spacings ($\alpha=\gamma$) and $W=\lambda/2$.
+When we set $\alpha=0.5$, we can attain a capacity of $3.2$ Tbps at the carrier frequency $100$ GHz with $B=3$ GHz and a transmit power of 1 W per antenna element.
+However, to give the device a more attractive size, we can select $\alpha = 0.01$, which makes the area of the receiver array equal to $0.0369$ m$^2$.
 This is feasible to integrate into a smartphone.
-Simultaneously, the area of the transmit array becomes $45.57$ m$^2$, which can be deployed on a building or tower, given its sparse nature with 0.9642 m in both horizontal and vertical direction.
+Simultaneously, the area of the transmitter array becomes $45.57$ m$^2$, which can be deployed on a building or tower, given its sparse nature with $0.9642$\,m in both the horizontal and vertical directions.
 We achieve a capacity of 3.1 Tbps in this case, which is close to the theoretical upper bound.
-While some of this extraordinary number comes from the wide bandwidth, it is the spatial multiplexing of $128$ streams that makes the larger difference compared to the contemporary technology.
+While some of this extraordinary number comes from the wide bandwidth, it is the spatial multiplexing of $128$ streams that makes the larger difference compared to contemporary technology.